jwmullally/dracut-iscsi-target/README.md

 ## TODO

 - [MACSEC L2 encryption](https://developers.redhat.com/blog/2016/10/14/macsec-a-different-solution-to-encrypt-network-traffic/)
-- Support a custom kernel post-install script for automatically generating the ISO and writing it to a custom location (e.g. USB key)
 - Make initiator add devices in LUN order
   - (wireshark suggests they are being added in order reported by target)
 - Remove need for specifying `$dracut_iscsi_target_boot_prefix`